 A Message from our CEO

-As a country, we are nearly six months into the COVID-19 pandemic, and I have never been more proud of my teammates at RCA for their courage and dedication in continuing to fight the fight against addiction.
+We are months into the COVID-19 pandemic, and I continue to be incredibly proud of my teammates at RCA for their courage and dedication in continuing to fight the fight against addiction.
 A lot of things have changed, but Recovery Centers of America has not missed a beat.
-We’ve stayed focused on our goal of saving 1 million lives, 1 neighborhood at a time, from the disease of addiction....
+We’ve stayed focused on our goal of saving 1 million lives, 1 neighborhood at a time, from the disease of addiction.

 As a company, we continue to put the health and safety of patients, families, and staff above all else.
-Since I wrote last, we’ve implemented additional precautionary protocols that are essential to the prevention and containment of the spread of COVID-19.
-All of this is done to keep safety at the highest levels possible while keeping our doors open 24/7 to those who need addiction treatment.
+Our protocols for the prevention and containment of the spread of COVID-19 are in place to keep safety at the highest levels possible while keeping our doors open 24/7 to those who need addiction treatment.

 We continue to closely follow information and recommendations provided by the Centers for Disease Control and local public health authorities to ensure the health and safety of all who are a part of the RCA community.
-Information and guidance continue to change; please see below for an update on the status of measures we’ve taken.
+Please see below for an update on the status of measures we’ve taken.